 The Dialog Token field is used to identify the Quiet Time Period Response subtype to which the Quiet Time Period Request subtype corresponds.
 The Quiet Period Offset field is set to the offset of the first quiet time period from the TBTT expressed in TUs.
 The Quiet Period Interval field is set to the requested interval between the start of two consecutive quiet time periods, expressed in TUs.

-The Quiet Period Duration field is (CID 11253) SDuration field is a one byte field with resolution of 32 μs.
+The Quiet Period Duration field is (CID 11253) Set to the duration of the quiet time period, in units of 32 μs..

 The Repetition Count field is set to the number of requested quiet time periods.
 Repetition count equal to 0 indicated the setup of the quiet time period is for one time operation.
 Repetition count equals to 0xFF indicated the setup of the quiet time period is cancelled.

-The Service Specific Identifier field indicates a specified peer-to-peer operationnot recommended .
+The Service Specific Identifier field indicates a specified peer-to-peer operation(CID 12566) for which participating HE STAs may transmit frames during the quiet time period.
+Other transmissions are not recommended during the period.
 The Service Specific Identifier field indicates HE STAs participated in the peer-to-peer operation is given preference to transmit frames in the period.
 The Service Specific Identifier ID field contains an identifier assigned by the peer-to-peer applications.

 9.4.2.242.4 Quiet Time Period Response

 The Quiet Period Response subtype defines the feedback information from the AP that received the Quiet Time Period Request element.
-If an AP decides to counter the request, the AP can set different values carried in the Quiet Period Response frame.
+If an AP decides (CID 11254) not to accept the value requested by the requester HE STA-, the AP can set different values carried in the Quiet Period Response frame.

 The content of Quiet Time Content subfield in the Quiet Time Period Response subtype is shown in Figure 9-589db (Quiet Time Content subfield format in Quiet Time Period Response subtype).